Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	- Variable Value (add to the existing list): `%USERPROFILE%\Projects\moddable\build\bin\win\release`

 	> Note: The `%USERPROFILE%\Projects\moddable\build\bin\win\release` directory will be created in the next step.
 It is safe to set the environment variable now or to come back after Step 6 to add it to the `Path`.

+	> Note: Make sure you open a new Command Prompt after setting the environment variables.
+The new environment settings will not take effect in existing Command Prompt instances.

 6. Launch the "x86 Native Tools Command Prompt for VS 2022" command line console.
 Build the Moddable command line tools, simulator, and debugger from the command line: